The 2023-2024 application is closed.

 A recipient of this scholarship may not hold a Maryland professional teacher's certificate.

-High School Applicants | - Submit a high school transcript after completion of first semester of senior year in high school; OR
+High School Applicants | - Submit a high school transcript after completing of first semester of senior year in high school; AND

 - Essay